goehlemichael/terraform-podcast/README.md

 To definitely do:
 1) ensure no public access to bucket (cloudfront to bucket only)
-2) certs terraform
-3) lambda cloudwatch alarm is not able to publish to the sns topic
+2) lambda cloudwatch alarm is not able to publish to the sns topic
-4) create cloudfront alarm for bytes downloaded in the content bucket
+3) create cloudfront alarm for bytes downloaded in the content bucket
-5) create a new sns topic for that cloudfront alarm
+4) create a new sns topic for that cloudfront alarm
-6) generate a subscriber when script is executed
+5) generate a subscriber when script is executed
-7) create module for everything
+6) create module for everything
-8) more logging
+7) more logging
-9) tests: rss feed test, xml validation, content/rss buckets can't be reached publicly, subscriber can subscriber to topic, lambda function fail notification, tls is working
+8) tests: rss feed test, xml validation, content/rss buckets can't be reached publicly, subscriber can subscriber to topic, lambda function fail notification, tls is working

-improvement ideas: dynamo db store creation/upload times, store mp3 id3 tags, api gateway, trigger transcription of audio,
+improvement ideas: dynamo db store creation/upload times, trigger transcription of audio

 Useful links to podcast xml guidelines
 [google podcasat rss guidelines](https://developers.google.com/search/docs/guides/podcast-guidelines)